-It’s a place where you can jot down your goals for your voice & practice for the week, how those practices turned out and how your voice is feeling.
+It’s a place where you can jot down your goals for your voice and practice for the week, how those practices turned out and how your voice is feeling.

-I give my coaching clients a vocal journal template to use.
+I give my coaching clients a template to use.
 It asks them to set some technical, creative & inspirational goals each week.

 Making time to listen to a new playlist or watching a documentary can help refill your creative cup & I feel, should be a part of a solid weekly practice plan.